krvnsv/Learning-JavaScript/README.md

 JavaScript is a "dynamically typed language", which means that, unlike some other languages, you don't need to specify what data type a variable will contain.

+### 9.12.24
+Variables declared OUTSIDE the block or a function are LOCAL variables Variables declared INSIDE the block or a function are GLOBAL variables